OlenaT2021/markdown_text_exercise/hometask exercise.md

 1. Log in as NFP or PM.
 2. Hover **Submission Management** and then select **Work on Inventories**.
 The initial screen displays.
 It includes the following boxes:
-   * Existing Inventory (with all options) (pointer a).
+   * Existing Inventory with all options (figure 5a).
-   * General properties – include the name, submission year, creator, creation date, status, updater and submission date (pointer b).
+   * General properties – include the name, submission year, creator, creation date, status, updater and submission date (figure 5b).
-   * Sectors (pointer c).
+   * Sectors (figure 5c).
-   * Inventory years (pointer d).
+   * Inventory years (figure 5d).

 ![igure 5](./images/figure5.jpg)
 _Figure 5_